mokytis/lukespademan.com/content/posts/the-dangers-of-curlbash.md

 Firstly I setup a simple go program that acts as an http server.
-It will listen on port `:8080` and send requests to a function called `handler` (which I am going to show you in the next sep).
+It will listen on port `:8080` and send requests to a function called `handler` (which I am going to show you in the next step).

 ```go
 package main